falleco/staff-hero/docs/SUPABASE_SETUP.md

 The app should:
 1. Automatically create an anonymous user on first launch
-2. Load challenges from the database
+2. Load all data from the database (challenges, equipment, instruments)
-3. Track challenge progress in the database
+3. Track game sessions and progress in the database
+4. Award Golden Note Shards for completing challenges
+5. Allow purchasing and upgrading equipment and instruments

 ## Troubleshooting